 While prescription medication can be extremely helpful, providing an elderly person with the relief and treatment that they need, all medications have side effects, some of which are more dangerous than others.
 If your elderly parent is taking any prescription medications to treat mental illness or is taking prescription medications that have mental health-related side effects, you need to know.
 Familiarizing yourself with all of the side effects of your parent’s medications is a must; if your parent is suffering from a side effect that is dangerous, it’s important that action is taken immediately.

 Getting Your Parent the Care They Need

 Caring for an elderly loved one is a big responsibility, and with your busy life, you may not always be able to be there for your parent.
-Fortunately, there are other options available, ranging from nursing homes to free home healthcare provided to EEOICPA and RECA beneficiaries.
+Fortunately, there are other options available, ranging from nursing homes and energy workers compensation programs to free home healthcare provided to EEOICPA and RECA beneficiaries.
 To learn more, reach out to United Energy Workers Healthcare and Four Corners Health Care directly.
 We can answer your questions about EEOICPA and RECA.